 Outcomes

 Resection of the abdominal or RM was associated with a survival benefit compared to patients treated by CTX.
-In the study by Ogose et al[11], none of the patients with eSTS-liver metastases had undergone surgery, resulting in a mean OS of 4.6 mo.
-On the other hand, liver resection was performed in all 5 patients in the study by Grimme et al[15] with a median OS of 46 mo (including results from liver metastases of 33 STS-patients with non-extremity primary tumors).
+In the study by Ogose et al[11], none of the patients with eSTS liver metastases had undergone surgery, resulting in a mean OS of 4.6 mo.
+On the other hand, liver resection was performed in all 5 patients in the study by Grimme et al[15] with a median OS of 46 mo (including results from liver metastases of 33 STS patients with non-extremity primary tumours).
 Comparable results were observed by Rehders et al[23], with a median OS of 44 mo following metastasectomy for liver metastases.
-Notably, patients with RM or AM not confined to the liver had poorer post-metastasectomy-survival rates.
-OS was limited to a median of 12 mo in the study by Behranwala et al[8] including 19 patients with AM, although 16 of them had undergone metastasectomy.
+Notably, patients with RM or AM not confined to the liver had poorer post-metastasectomy survival rates.
+OS was limited to a median of 12 mo in the study by Behranwala et al[8], including 19 patients with AM, although 16 of them had undergone metastasectomy.
 Comparable rates were observed by Lev-Chelouche et al[14] in 10 patients with RM, of whom 6 had undergone surgery with a curative intent, and 4 had been treated by CTX.
 Mean OS was 13.3 mo for all patients and 17.3 mo for those patients treated with a curative intent, compared to 5.8 mo for the 4 patients undergoing CTX[14].
-It could be argued that patients undergoing metastasectomy were generally in a better condition, thereby improving their prognosis.
-However, according to a recently published retrospective study, even when confounding factors such as physical performance status, number of metastases and laboratory parameters (e.g., hemoglobin- and albumin-levels) are considered, metastasectomies result in a significant survival benefit[25].
+It could be argued that patients undergoing metastasectomy were generally in better condition, thereby improving their prognosis.
+However, according to a recently published retrospective study, even when confounding factors such as physical performance status, number of metastases and laboratory parameters (e.g., haemoglobin and albumin levels) are considered, metastasectomies result in a significant survival benefit[25].

-One limitation of the present review is that studies not clearly differentiating between STS-subtypes (i.e., GIST, leiomyosarcoma of the uterus, extremity STS) had to be excluded from the present review.
+One limitation of the present review is that studies not clearly differentiating between STS subtypes (i.e., GIST, leiomyosarcoma of the uterus, extremity STS) had to be excluded from the present review.
 Furthermore, only two studies reported on eSTS patients developing RM.
 Considering that AM and RM are diagnosed and treated similarly, conclusions from the present systematic review are most likely applicable to both.

-In conclusion, depending on the surveillance-method used, up to 12.1% of eSTS patients with myxoid liposarcoma and 5.6% of eSTS patients with other histological subtypes develop AM/RM during their follow-up.
+In conclusion, depending on the surveillance method used, up to 12.1% of eSTS patients with myxoid liposarcoma and 5.6% of eSTS patients with other histological subtypes develop AM/RM during their follow-up.
 Patients with myxoid liposarcoma in particular seem to benefit from regular follow-up with whole-body MRI, as metastases to sites other than the lung (including bone and abdomen/retroperitoneum) can be detected with higher sensitivity.
-In case patients with eSTS develop metastases to the abdomen or retroperitoneum, wide resection should be attempted whenever feasible.
-Especially for patients with hepatic metastases, high post-metastasectomy-survival rates over a long period have been reported.
+In cases where patients with eSTS develop metastases to the abdomen or retroperitoneum, wide resection should be attempted whenever feasible.
+Particularly for patients with hepatic metastases, high post-metastasectomy survival rates over a long period have been reported.
 However, patients with AM at other sites or RM also seem to benefit from metastasectomy in terms of survival.

-Consequently, regular abdominal ultrasonography and CT-scans should be performed in eSTS-patients.
-Moreover, in myxoid liposarcoma whole-body MRI may be administered, in order to detect AM, RM or metastases at other unusual sites at an early – and potentially resectable - stage.
+Consequently, regular abdominal ultrasonography and CT scans should be performed in eSTS patients.
+Moreover, in myxoid liposarcoma, whole-body MRI may be administered in order to detect AM, RM or metastases at other unusual sites at an early – and potentially resectable - stage.

 Article Highlights